 Puzzle of the Day

 From the name of the app, you might think that you could only put together a puzzle once a day.
-But no, a large offline library of high-resolution images is available to the user: amazing landmarks, portraits of people, modern paintings, culinary delights, wildlife, and so on.
+But no, a large offline library of high-resolution images is available to the user: amazing landmarks, portraits of people, modern paintings, culinary delights, wildlife, custom essay, and so on.

 Just a new mosaic appears every day, and you can compete with other players for speed.
 The number of tiles (that is, the level of difficulty) can be adjusted independently.